kaaquer/alx-fe-reactjs/recipe-sharing-app/README.md

 All added recipes are automatically displayed in the right panel of the application.
 Each recipe shows:
 - Recipe title
 - Recipe description
+- Click hint to view details

+### Viewing Recipe Details

+1. Click on any recipe card to navigate to its detailed view
+2. The recipe details page shows the full recipe information
+3. Use the "Back to Recipes" button to return to the main page

+### Editing a Recipe

+1. Navigate to the recipe details page
+2. Click the "Edit Recipe" button
+3. Modify the title and/or description
+4. Click "Save Changes" to update the recipe
+5. Click "Cancel" to discard changes

+### Deleting a Recipe

+1. Navigate to the recipe details page
+2. Click the "Delete Recipe" button
+3. Confirm the deletion in the confirmation dialog
+4. The recipe will be removed and you'll be redirected to the main page

 ## State Management with Zustand